jpowerj/dsps/ch04/04-08-utility.md

 between gambles by maximizing expected utility.
 The computational algorithms necessary to perform the maximization often provide a practical challenge.
-Conversely, if one makes choices between gambles in such a way that certain reasonable criteria apply, then one can prove that there exists a utility function such that the choices 4.8 Utility 267 correspond to maximizing expected utility.
+Conversely, if one makes choices between gambles in such a way that certain reasonable criteria apply, then one can prove that there exists a utility function such that the choices correspond to maximizing expected utility.
 We shall not consider this latter problem in detail here; however, it is discussed by DeGroot (1970) and Schervish (1995, chapter 3) along with other aspects of the theory of utility.

-Examples of Utility Functions
+# Examples of Utility Functions

 Since it is reasonable to assume that every person prefers a larger gain to a smaller gain, we shall assume that every utility function U(x) is an increasing function of the gain x.
 However, the shape of the function U(x) will vary from person to person